douglasgoodwin/vector-river-map/README.md

 ![](example.jpg)

-## 🔄 2025 Modernization Update
+## 2025 Update

-**This project has been modernized for 2025!** The core concepts from Nelson Minar's excellent 2013 tutorial remain valid, but the implementation has been updated with modern tools and best practices.
+**This project has been modernized for 2025** The core concepts from Nelson Minar's excellent 2013 tutorial remain valid, but the implementation has been updated with modern tools and best practices.

 ### What's New in 2025